quekky/pyktv/README.md

 ### Unable to play any Youtube video

-Make sure youtube-dl.exe in the same directory as the program, MPV will require youtube-dl.exe to play the video
+Make sure yt-dlp.exe in the same directory as the program, MPV will require yt-dlp.exe to play the video

 ### Unable to play some Youtube video